DanyalYor/PRDAT-Assignments/PRDAT-Assignments/README.md

 1 new file was generated called 'hello.fs' with 3 states.

 Question 3:
 Followed the slide.
-Generated the helo.exe and ran it.
+Generated the hello.exe and ran it.
 It produced the expected output when giving it 3.
+All the necessary files are in the HelloLex directory.

 Question 4:
+Hello2.exe is in the HelloLex directory.

+Question 5: